End-Use Load Profiles for the U.S. Building Stock

 Frequently Asked Questions

 The profiles are simulated using the ResStock and ComStock models, which have been calibrated and validated against an array of empirical datasets.
-The validation results and uncertainty for quantities of interest are presented in a forthcoming report, End-Use Load Profiles for the U.S. Building Stock: Methodology and Results of Model Calibration, Validation, and Uncertainty Quantification.
+The validation results and uncertainty for quantities of interest are presented in a report, End-Use Load Profiles for the U.S. Building Stock: Methodology and Results of Model Calibration, Validation, and Uncertainty Quantification.

 The building types are aligned with definitions used by the Energy Information Administration Residential Energy Consumption Survey and Commercial Building Energy Consumption Survey.